Ann Hedreen is a writer, filmmaker, and teacher.

 Ann has won many Emmys and other filmmaking honors, including Women in Film’s Nell Shipman award for Best Documentary, awarded to Quick Brown Fox: An Alzheimer’s Story.

 She and her husband, Rustin Thompson, make short films and documentaries through their small company, White Noise Productions.
-Their most recent documentary is Zona Intangible.

 Ann's Teaching Style & Approach